 With Cloud Telecoms, software is usually provided on a subscription basis, so the developer will only receive their income if it continues to work.
 This approach offers the best protection for software longevity.

-And, finally, if you are currently using traditional telephone lines, an upgrade will be necessary in the near future anyway, as all telecoms are moving to internet based channels (click here to read ‘The Great British Switch Off’), so you may as well prepare in advance.
+And, finally, if you are currently using traditional telephone lines, an upgrade will be necessary in the near future anyway, as all telecoms are moving to internet based channels business phone number (click here to read ‘The Great British Switch Off’), so you may as well prepare in advance.